splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Learn how to troubleshoot using AlwaysOn Profiling
 ==============================================================

-If you enable AlwaysOn Profiling you can perform deeper analysis of the behavior of select applications.
+If you turn on AlwaysOn Profiling you can perform deeper analysis of the behavior of select applications.
 Code profiling collects snapshots of the CPU call stacks and collects snapshots of memory usage.

 See :ref:`profiling-intro` to learn more about troubleshooting with AlwaysOn Profiling.